 ABOUT SYDNE HORTON

-Sydne Horton is a queer writer-director originally from the Midwest whose work explores identity, belonging, and the weird, wonderful mess of self-discovery.
-Her genre-bending films—equal parts horror, heart, and humor—have screened at Palm Springs ShortFest, Outfest, Aesthetica, and NewFest.
+Sydne Horton is a queer writer-director from the Midwest whose bold, genre-fluid films explore identity, belonging, and the messy magic of self discovery.
+Her work, known for blending horror, heart, and humor, has screened at leading festivals including Palm Springs ShortFest, Outfest LA, Aesthetica, and NewFest.

-An alum of the Women in Film Directing Mentorship and the Emmys Television Academy Internship, Sydne is currently adapting Saturday Ritual into a feature—continuing her signature blend of sharp humor and heartfelt storytelling.
+An alum of the Women in Film Directing Mentorship and the Emmys Television Academy Internship, Sydne is committed to telling unapologetically honest stories through her queer lens and hopes to create a library of films she wishes she had growing up.